-Section 16 - The Centre (Isolation Room)
+Section 16 - The Reflection Room

-Students may be required to spend a period of time in the Centre for several reasons, including:
+Students may be required to spend a period in the Reflection Room for several reasons, including:

-- They have received a C3 for behaviour in lessons or around the school at break / lunchtimes; - They have been asked to write a statement about an incident that has taken place in school or the community, pending further investigation; - They have been internally suspended for a specific reason; - They have been internally isolated for a specific reason (ie failing to attend a 60-minute SLT detention, failing to meet targets agreed on a Stage 3 SLT monitoring report, etc) - Staff have unsuccessfully attempted to contact parents to collect their child from school for behavioural issues or a fixed term suspension;

-- Staff feel they need 'time out' to compose themselves as a result of a specific incident; - They have failed to comply with school uniform expectations; - They have failed to give their mobile phone to a member of staff if it was visible in school; and - They have damaged school property.
+- They have received a C3 for behaviour in lessons or around the school at break / lunchtimes; - They have been asked to write a statement about an incident that has taken place in school or the community, pending further investigation; - They have been internally suspended for a specific reason; - They have been internally isolated for a specific reason (ie failing to attend a detention, failing to meet targets agreed on a Stage 3 SLT monitoring report, etc) - Staff have unsuccessfully attempted to contact parents to collect their child from school for behavioural issues or a fixed term suspension; - Staff feel they need 'time out' to compose themselves as a result of a specific incident; - They have failed to comply with school uniform expectations; - They have failed to give their mobile phone to a member of staff if it was visible in school; and - They have damaged school property.

-As outlined in Positive Environments where children can flourish', March 2018 (Ofsted), we will endeavour to protect the rights and dignity of students at all times in the Centre.
-We recognise that some students may feel vulnerable and anxious if they feel they are locked in the Centre.
-Therefore, we will ensure that the door to the Centre is open while there are students in the room.
-However, as outlined in section 14, any member of staff on duty in the Centre has the right to physically restrain a student from leaving the room if they feel the student poses a risk to their own personal safety or the personal safety of the members of the school community.
-Staff on duty in the Centre have access to a telephone to ring a member of the Senior Leadership or Pastoral teams if they require assistance with the behaviour of any student in the Centre.
+As outlined in Positive Environments where children can flourish', March 2018 (Ofsted), we will endeavour to always protect the rights and dignity of students in the Reflection Room.
+We recognise that some students may feel vulnerable and anxious if they feel they are locked in the room.
+Therefore, we will ensure that the door to the room is open while there are students in the room.
+However, as outlined in section 14, any member of staff on duty in the room has the right to physically restrain a student from leaving the room if they feel the student poses a risk to their own personal safety or the personal safety of the members of the school community.
+Staff on duty in the Reflection Room have access to a telephone to ring a member of the Senior Leadership or Pastoral teams if they require assistance with the behaviour of any student in the room.

-Section 17 - Physical Restraint
+Section 17 - Physical Restraint and restrictive interventions

-In July 2013 the government published a revised version of 'Use of Reasonable Force'.
-It indicates that all members of school staff have a legal power to use reasonable force and the decision on whether or not to physically intervene is down to the professional judgement of the staff member concerned and should always depend on the individual circumstances.
-(Refer to 'Care and Control Policy' for further details)
+In February 2025 the DFE published a revised version of 'Use of Reasonable Force and other restrictive interventions' guidance.
+In line with this guidance all members of school staff have a legal power to use reasonable force and/or other restrictive interventions.
+The decision on whether to physically intervene is down to the professional judgement of the staff member concerned and should always depend on the individual circumstances.
+(Refer to 'Care and Control Policy' for further details).